The economics of malicious software is separated into multiple facets:: mass malware distribution and targeted malware.

 The operating systems widely deployed at the endpoints are vulnerable.
-God forbid you’re still using Windows XP – but I’ve seen even the Space and Naval Warfare Systems Command of the USA visit my website from an XP box, so I guess everything is possible?
+God forbid you’re still using Windows XP – but I’ve seen even the Space and Naval Warfare Systems Command of the USA visit my website from an XP box, so I guess everything is possible.

-3rd party software is also rarely updated, mostly due to lack of knowledge and experience on the side of IT staff – they don’t see the reasons or don’t know how to update to the latest PDF reader or Flash version (but why even have Flash on the endpoints, is another question), they don’t patch the installed office applications with their latest security patches unless forced specifically by an audit requirement or finding.
+3rd party software is also rarely updated, primarily due to a lack of knowledge and experience on the side of IT staff – they don’t see the reasons or don’t know how to update to the latest PDF reader or Flash version (but why even have Flash on the endpoints, is another question), they don’t patch the installed office applications with their latest security patches unless forced specifically by an audit requirement or finding.

-This is likely one of your best and most effective defenses against exploits – even when they are attacking non-updated plugins like Flash, Java and Silverlight.
+This is likely one of your best and most effective defenses against exploits – even when they are attacking non-updated plugins like Flash, Java, and Silverlight.
 And let’s be honest, does your company auto-update all plugins to their latest versions as soon as one is available?
 Sadly this is almost always not the case.

 For those of you who are not familiar with the concept, you can get yourself acquainted on the following links:

 Please, break the rule and read the manual!
 After that, go ahead and download and install the tool.
 The installation page will offer you to download the manual as well – do it and read it.
 It’s not the best manual out there, but that is why my book exists!